run_HemoCorrection

 Description

-This function removes most of the hemodynamic fluctuations from the fluorescence signal using data acquired with the LabeoTech's optical imaging systems.The function uses multi-channel recordings to measure the light absorption of the hemoglobin in order to remove it from the fluorescence channel.
-In brief, this function applies a pixelwise linear regression of the fluorescence signal onto the reflectance signals [1,2].
+This function removes most of the hemodynamic fluctuations from the fluorescence signal.The function uses multi-channel recordings to measure the light absorption of the hemoglobin in order to remove it from the fluorescence channel.
+In brief, this function offers two methods to perform the separation of the hemodynamic signals from the fluorescence ones:

 Input